thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 provides a
 `Cache-Control: max-age` header, or `Expires` header which is slightly less than the grace period given for a key about to rotate.
-Clients should respect the `max-age` cache directive oe other directives.
+Clients should respect the `max-age` cache directive or other directives.
 If an Origin provides a `max-age` header and a Mirror is used, an Origin should provide a `s-maxage` header that is equivalent to `max-age`.